 - All state, local, MIT, and Inter/National laws, policies, and regulations.

 - Each FSILG must be affiliated with a coordinating governing council: Interfraternity Council, Panhellenic Association, or Living Group Council.
 IFC, Panhellenic, and LGC membership criteria are set in accordance to the respective governing body’s policies and bylaws.
-Coordination and recognition of culturally-based fraternities and sororities and those affiliated with NALFO and NPHC shall be the responsibility of the FSILG office until such time a governing or coordinating council is established.
+Coordination and recognition of culturally-based fraternities and sororities and those affiliated with National Association of Latino Fraternal Organizations (NALFO), National APIA Panhellenic Association (NAPA), National Pan-Hellenic Council (NPHC), the National Multicultural Greek Council (NMGC), or other multicultural umbrella and/or national or international multicultural organization chapters shall be the responsibility of the FSILG Office until such time as a governing council is established.

-- All organizations are expected to participate in regular AILG Accreditation processes.
+- All organizations are expected to participate in regular AILG Accreditation processes as appropriate.